FGlazov/IL2Stats_Enhancements/readme.txt

 If you wish to change the rate at which players gain points for staying in the air, then login into your IL2 stats installation as an admin.
 In the Admin Panel, under Stats->Scoring you will find the variable "mod_flight_time_bonus".
 By default it is 60, which stands for the 60 seconds a player needs to stay in the air in order to receive a point.

-Thanks to PR9INICHEK, HawkerMkIII and =FEW=Hauggy for translating this module into Russian, Spanish, and French respectively.
+Thanks to PR9INICHEK, HawkerMkIII, =FEW=Hauggy, Arkanno, JorgeHFJ and GhostDragon for their work translating this module!

 ----------------------------
 Module Undamaged Bailout Penalty